-Previous studies revealed that human resource management practices (HRM practices) are considered the best internal factors that lead to organizational performance (OP) but some studies said why HRM practices influence performance in an organization, what are the mechanisms through which HRM practices leads to OP?
-Few studies attempted to explore some mechanism through which HRM practices influence performance in an organization, but still there are needs for more studies to clear the assumptions in the literature.
-Resource Based View (RBV) highlighted that HRM practices influence OP through resources like of ethics, organizational values.
+ABSTRACT: Prior studies revealed that human resource management practices (HRM practices) are considered the best internal factors that lead to organizational performance, (OP) but some studies argued that why HRM practices effect performance in an organization, what fundamental reasons through which HRM practices influence OP?
+Some little studies attempted to explore mechanism through which HRM practices influence performance in an organization, however, still there are needs for more studies to clear the assumptions in the literature.
+Resource Based View (RBV) highlighted that HRM practices influence OP through resources that are deeply woven in organizational history, like of ethics, organizational values.
 The present study proposed to use ethical climates as potential mediator on HRM practices and OP relationship.

-Key words: - organizational performance, HRM practices, ethical climates, job security, job design
+Key words: organizational performance, HRM practices, ethical climates, compensation, job security, job design

-INTRODUCTION
+1. INTRODUCTION

-The Current conceptual work attempts to explore the mechanisms' through which HRM practices influence OP in Nigerian educational sector, EC is employed as potential mediator on the relationship.
+This conceptual work attempts to explore the mechanisms through which HRM practices influence OP in Nigerian educational sector, ethical climates (EC) is employed as potential mediator on the relationship.
 According to Burtonshaw-Gunn and Salameh (2009).
 OP involves all the activities usually considered in helping the organization to achieve its goals and objectives and regularly monitoring the organizational progress towards achieving all the goals and considering adjustment to attain more targets with higher level of efficiency and effectiveness.
-Similarly, OP talk about whether the organization do well in discharging the absolute and operational capabilities in accordance with the mission and whether the work environment truly makes the exercises and yields the desire result according to the mission or the institutional request (Kim, 2005).
+Equally, OP talk about whether the organization do well in discharging the absolute and operational capabilities in accordance with the mission and whether the work environment truly makes the exercises and yields the desire result according to the mission or the institutional request (Kim, 2005).
 Again, OP involves output of an activity, and the capacity to embrace an action at the base expense conceivable.
-It likewise include adequacy whether the purposes set for the organization are being accomplished (Ali, Ali, & Raza, 2011)
+It likewise include adequacy whether the purposes set for the organization are being accomplished (Ali, Ali, & Raza, 2011).

 Even though, to accomplish an OP, activities in management are thought to be a standout amongst the most essential elements and it is additionally the most studied approach in the organizational discipline (Agami, Saleh, & Rasmy, 2012).
 According to Al-Dhaafri (2014) for over two decades performance improvement is the major concern of public sectors organisation and beyond.
 Generally, governments are looking for to improve its sector performance in terms of transparency, program outcomes, integrity, citizen participation, utilization of public resources, citizen satisfaction, fighting corruptions and enhancing accountability (Ashour, 2004).
-However, in Nigeria performance in educational sector is incredible, in which the sector performes very poor compared to other african counterpart for instance, Egypt, Algeria,

-S/Africa, despites the fact that education is the back born of any country economy (Aluede, Idogho, & Imonikhe, 2012; Bank., 2010; WorldBank, 2013), but in Nigeria the performance in educational sector is low, thus, the need for investigation.
+However, in Nigeria performance in educational sector is incredible, in which the sector performes very unfortunate compared to other african countries for instance, Algeria, Egypt, S/Africa, despites the fact that education is the back born of any country economy (Aluede, Idogho, & Imonikhe, 2012; WorldBank, 2013; WorldBank., 2010), but in Nigeria the performance in educational sector is low, hence, the need for investigation.

-A quite number of studies had been conducted to identify the factors influencing OP, some scholars considered factors, like organisational culture (Hartog & Verburg, 2004; Parry & Proctor-Thomson, 2002; Scott, Mannion, Marshall, & Davies, 2003) organisational support (Rhoades & Eisenberger, 2002) organisational learning (LLorens-Montes, Garcia-Morales, & Verdu-Jover, 2004; Yeo, 2003) politics (Rakodi, 2003; Vigoda-Gadot & Kapun, 2005), while others utilized HRM practices (Delaney & Huselid, 1996; Karami, Sahebalzamani, & Sarabi, 2015; Paul & Anantharaman, 2003).
+Several studies had been conducted to identify the factors influencing OP, some scholars considered factors, like organisational culture (Hartog & Verburg, 2004; Parry & Proctor-Thomson, 2002; Scott, Mannion, Marshall, & Davies, 2003) orgnisational support (Rhoades & Eisenberger, 2002) organisational learning (LLorens-Montes, Garcia-Morales, & Verdu-Jover, 2004; Yeo, 2003) politics (Rakodi, 2003; Vigoda-Gadot & Kapun, 2005), while others utilized HRM practices (Delaney & Huselid, 1996; Karami, Sahebalzamani. & Sarabi.
+2015: Paul Anantharaman, 2003).